Selena Gomez: 2020–2023: Rare, Revelación, and Only Murders in the Building

-Gomez starred in and executive produced the mystery-comedy series Only Murders in the Building alongside Steve Martin and Martin Short, which premiered on Hulu in August 2021, and set the record for the most-watched comedy premiere in the platform's history.
-Ahead of the official premiere of the series, Gomez revealed that she was happy to have played a character that matched her current actual age, saying that she "signed [her] life away" to The Walt Disney Company at the start of her career and that she "did not know what she was doing".
-As of August 2024, Only Murders in the Building is the most-watched original comedy series on Hulu.
-The series has received critical acclaim throughout its four-season run, and won numerous accolades.
-The performances and chemistry among the main trio were praised by critics; Richard Roeper of the Chicago Sun-Times wrote: "Gomez is a true co-star in the series and does a superb job of meshing with Martin and Short to form one of the more entertaining albeit unlikely friendship trios in recent memory."
-Gomez won the Satellite Award for Best Actress – Television Series Musical or Comedy and the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series; she was nominated for the Critics' Choice Television Award for Best Actress in a Comedy Series, and thrice for the Golden Globe Award for Best Actress – Television Series Musical or Comedy.
-Gomez received her first nomination for Outstanding Lead Actress in a Comedy Series at the 76th Primetime Emmy Awards, marking the fourth time a Latina was a nominee for comedy series.
-With a third consecutive nomination for the Primetime Emmy Award for Outstanding Comedy Series in 2024, Gomez became the most-nominated Latina producer in the category's history.
+Gomez starred in and executive produced the mystery-comedy series Only Murders in the Building alongside Steve Martin and Martin Short, portraying Mabel Mora.
+The series premiered in August 2021 and set a record as Hulu's most-watched comedy premiere day.
+Ahead of the premiere, Gomez said she felt more in control of her return to television, naming the sophistication of the material as her main reason for joining the series and noting that she appreciated being cast as a character her own age.
+The series has received critical acclaim since its debut, with critics highlighting the chemistry among the three leads, and Gomez's dry, deadpan delivery.
+Richard Roeper of the Chicago Sun-Times wrote: "Gomez is a true co-star in the series and does a superb job of meshing with Martin and Short to form one of the more entertaining albeit unlikely friendship trios in recent memory."
+For her performance, Gomez won the Satellite Award for Best Actress – Television Series Musical or Comedy, and received nominations for the Critics' Choice Award and the Primetime Emmy Award, as well as four Golden Globe Award nominations, all for Best Actress in a Comedy Series.
+The cast won the SAG Award for Outstanding Ensemble in a Comedy Series in 2025.
+As an executive producer, Gomez has received five Primetime Emmy Award nominations for Outstanding Comedy Series.

-Gomez reprised the voice role of Mavis, and also served as an executive producer, for the fourth and final installment in the Hotel Transylvania franchise, Hotel Transylvania: Transformania (2022).
-The film was released on Amazon Prime Video in January to mixed reviews.
-Gomez was nominated as executive producer for a Children's and Family Emmy Award.
-She collaborated with British band Coldplay on "Let Somebody Go", released as a single in February.
-For her work as a featured artist on Coldplay's ninth studio album, Music of the Spheres, she was nominated for Album of the Year at the 65th Annual Grammy Awards.
-In May, Gomez hosted an episode of the NBC late-night sketch comedy Saturday Night Live.
-She later made a cameo appearance on the show in December.
-In July, Gomez executive produced the ViX+ docuseries Mi Vecino, El Cartel.
+Gomez reprised her voice role as Mavis and served as an executive producer for the animated film Hotel Transylvania: Transformania.
+The film was released on Amazon Prime Video in January 2022 to mixed reviews.
+She collaborated with Coldplay on "Let Somebody Go", released as a single in February.
+In May, she hosted an episode of Saturday Night Live.
+She also executive produced the ViX+ docuseries Mi vecino, el cartel.